-14.1.1 The Director of Finance must prepare detailed procedures for the disposal of assets including condemnations, and ensure that these are notified to managers.

-The Trust may not dispose of any protected property without the approval of NHS England.

-- 14.1.2 When it is decided to dispose of a Trust asset, the head of department or authorised deputy will determine and advise the Director of Finance of the estimated market value of the item, taking account of professional advice where appropriate. - 14.1.3 All unserviceable articles shall be: - (a) condemned or otherwise disposed of by an employee authorised for that purpose by the Director of Finance; - (b) recorded by the Condemning Officer in a form approved by the Director of Finance which will indicate whether the articles are to be converted, destroyed or otherwise disposed of.
-All entries shall be confirmed by the countersignature of a second employee authorised for the purpose by the Director of Finance. - 14.1.4 The Condemning Officer shall satisfy himself as to whether or not there is evidence of negligence in use and shall report any such evidence to the Director of Finance who will take the appropriate action.
+- 14.1.1 The Chief Finance Officer must prepare detailed procedures for the disposal of assets including condemnations, and ensure that these are notified to managers. - The Trust may not dispose of any protected property without the approval of NHS England. - 14.1.2 When it is decided to dispose of a Trust asset, the head of department or authorised deputy will determine and advise the Chief Finance Officer of the estimated market value of the item, taking account of professional advice where appropriate. - 14.1.3 All unserviceable articles shall be: - (a) Condemned or otherwise disposed of by an employee authorised for that purpose by the Chief Finance Officer; - (b) Recorded by the Condemning Officer in a form approved by the Chief Finance Officer which will indicate whether the articles are to be converted, destroyed or otherwise disposed of.
+All entries shall be confirmed by the countersignature of a second employee authorised for the purpose by the Chief Finance Officer. - 14.1.4 The Condemning Officer shall satisfy himself as to whether or not there is evidence of negligence in use and shall report any such evidence to the Chief Finance Officer who will take the appropriate action.